 Central Registration is the first step in enrolling your child in care.
 This is managed by creating an account and requesting care at www.militarychildcare.com (MCC) website.
 Following your request in MCC, you will receive an offer for care, which you will need to accept.
-Registration can then be completed in the Resource and Referral (R&R) office located at Building 232, 4 th Ave.
-Registration, eligibility determination and fee verification must be renewed annually by all patrons.
+Registration will then be initiated by the Resource and Referral (R&R) office located at Building 232, 4th Ave.

-R&R will assist you in completing the process and at the time of registration, you are required to provide or complete the following:
+R&R assists families in the registration and enrollment process.
+You will be required to provide and complete the following: